statpascal/emul99/readme.txt

 ROM and an 8 KB file with the two upper banks.

-The directory "roms" contains a file "roms.txt" showing the file names and their sizes (as they are expected by the various configuration files).
+The directory "roms" contains a file "roms.txt" showing the file names and their sizes as they are expected by the various configuration files.

 Multiple GROM bases within the console are not supported.
 Cartridge ROMs can be bank switched and inverted.
 For a bank switched ROM, either multiple